 In 1859, Congress authorized the Secretary of the Treasury, on the recommendation of the Lighthouse Board, “to discontinue from time to time, such lights as may become useless by reason of the mutations of commerce and changes of channels of harbor, and other causes.”
-Mining on remote Isle Royale had proved unprofitable, and with little shipping using Rock Harbor Lighthouse, the Lighthouse Board discontinued it after the 1859 season.
+Mining on remote Isle Royale had proved unprofitable, and with little shipping using Rock Harbor Lighthouse, the Lighthouse Board discontinued it in August 1859.

 T.H.
 Stevens, inspector for the eleventh district, visited Rock Harbor Lighthouse a decade after it had been abandoned and submitted the following report on its condition: